CodeItQuick/CodeItQuick.github.io/_posts/2023-10-07-finally-started.md

 tags: code all
 ---

-# Finally starting a learning journal
+# Finally starting a learning journal (Reading Time: 3 minutes 13 seconds)

 I started with a code snippet trying to implement finally using some fetching logic on a react project.